Gaultheria mucronata aka Prickly Heath

 Common names

-Prickly Heath
+More information about Prickly Heath

-How to care for Prickly Heath
+How difficult is it to take care of Prickly Heath

 Prickly Heath requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.